 Nicely glazed pottery starts with your choice of clay and glazes.
 When choosing your glaze, make sure its compatible with your clay to prevent crazing, bubbling, and even cracking.

 It’s important to know that your glaze and clay will get along and bond well in the kiln.
+The clay and glaze need to expand and contract together.
 You will find over time that some clays and glazes just don’t get along.

 Tip: It’s best to test fire your clay and glaze before you glaze large batches of pottery.

 2. Properly Bisque Fire

 A good glaze starts with properly bisque pottery.
 Keep in mind, you can single fire but is mainly done by seasoned potters that make there own glazes.